- About Us

 Q: Can I “try the Y” or visit the Y for just one day?

-A: Non-members may purchase a day guest pass up to 6 times a year.
+A: Our usual policy is that non-members may purchase a day guest pass up to 6 times a year.
 Adults and Seniors: $20; Youth (17 years and younger): $5.
 Adults must provide a photo I.D.
 Guest fees can be applied to membership fees, except college and youth memberships.

 Q: Can I use every YMCA with my membership?